 To lodge a claim with Workcover, you will need the death certificate, birth certificates of each dependant, marriage certificate (or other proof for a de facto) for the spouse, funeral expense documents, and tax or income documents demonstrating the income of the deceased.

-Workplace death and dependency claims are complicated with respect to both the statutory benefits claim and the common law claim – the earlier you speak with a specialist lawyer the better.
+Workplace death and dependency claims are complicated with respect to both the statutory benefits claim and the common law claim.